2 Days Around the Ring of Kerry: Things to Do in Killarney

 The Scarriff Inn is a family-run guest house famous for overlooking “the best view in Ireland” including Kenmare Bay, Bantry Bay, and Derrynane—patrons are treated to this view from every seat in the restaurant!

-A popular stop on Ring of Kerry coach tours, the Vista Bar is efficiently set up as a cafeteria counter, where you’ll order from a limited menu before sitting down with your lunch tray.
-I would consider the food to be pretty average—and some of the menu options are decidedly overpriced—but the clam chowder I ate was reasonably tasty enough.
-Aside from the food, you’ll be treated to a stunning view of the landscape below and can waste any extra time browsing through souvenirs in the gift shop.
+A popular stop on Ring of Kerry coach tours, the Vista Bar is efficiently set up as a cafeteria counter where you’ll order from a limited menu before sitting down with your lunch tray.
+The food is quite average—with some decidedly overpriced menu options—but the clam chowder I ate was reasonably tasty enough.
+Beyond from the food, you’ll be treated to a stunning view of the landscape below and can spend any extra time browsing through souvenirs in the gift shop.

 Caherdaniel

-Continuing along the coast via Coomakista Pass, your next scenic stop will occur at the Cove viewpoint just outside of Caherdaniel.
-The surrounding landscape of this area is characterized by rolling hills, lush vegetation, and a rugged coastline, offering the perfect opportunity for another quick photo.
-This is the last stop you’ll take along the coastal route, so wave goodbye to the Atlantic and prepare to traverse forested mountain roads for the remainder of the journey.
+Continuing along the coast via Coomakista Pass, your next scenic stop will be the Cove viewpoint just outside Caherdaniel.
+The surrounding terrain is characterized by rolling hills, lush vegetation, and a rugged coastline, offering another quick photo opportunity.
+This is the last stop along the coastal route, so wave goodbye to the Atlantic and prepare to traverse forested mountain roads for the remainder of the journey.

 Friends taking a selfie with the scenic Killarney coastline in the background.